Giving Orient fans a voice

 But isn't it confusing having two organisations?
 Wouldn't it be better to work within the Supporters Club?

-Only if you believe that 'hostile' takeovers are the right way to operate and if you're prepared to ignore the fact that there's no mandate from the members for the Supporters Club to take on the sorts of issues that the Trust is concerned with.
+Only if you believe that 'hostile takeovers' are the right way to operate and if you're prepared to ignore the fact that there's no mandate from the members for the Supporters Club to take on the sorts of issues that the Trust is concerned with.
 We've got too much respect for them and their work to do that, and we don't think it necessary when the two organisations have such distinct roles and objectives.
-We've a friendly and co-operative relationship with the Supporters Club, and keep each other informed of what we're up to and sometimes attend each other's meetings.
-It might be that some time in the future the two organisations come closer together - and indeed we are working together with the club and fanzines at the moment over the Olympic Stadium issue - but as organisations there is no pressing need to reform.
+We've a friendly and co-operative relationship with the Supporters Club, one of our external directors is a Supporters Club committee member, so we can attend each other's meetings.
+We have worked together well on subjects like the club's Fans' Forum, we're happy to be a friend to all Orient supporters' groups.

 Any more questions?
 Contact LOFT for more information.